-In winter 2012, James Beard Award-winning Chef Tyson Cole's signature restaurant opened in a historic restaurant spot on Lower Westheimer.
+In winter 2012, James Beard Award-winning Chef Tyson Cole’s signature restaurant opened in a historic restaurant spot on Lower Westheimer.
 Intimate and sophisticated, the entire space revolves around the open kitchen and sushi bar.
-A couple must tries on the appetizer menu: the bacon tataki with pork belly, coriander and citrus as well as the jar jar duck with kumquat and endive.
-Try the chef's ten-course daily tasting menu if you really want to live large.
+You won’t go wrong ordering from the rotating daily specials or try the chef’s ten-course daily tasting menu if you really want to live large.

 English - Black Labrador Pub